Robert Fleck

 Robert William Fleck (born 11 August 1965) is a Scottish former professional football player and manager.
 Fleck played as a striker from 1983 until 2001, notably in the Scottish Premier League for Rangers, in England for Chelsea in the FA Premier League, and for Norwich City in the Football League.

 Fleck also played for Bolton Wanderers, Bristol City and Reading.
 Fleck gained four caps for Scotland and featured in the 1990 World Cup.
-Fleck went into management in 2000 with Dr. Kenny Muir with a spell as player-managers of Non-league Gorleston, and later having a four-year spell in charge of Diss Town.
+Fleck went into management in 2000 with Dr. Kenny Muir with a spell as player-managers of non-League club Gorleston, and later having a four-year spell in charge of Diss Town.
 Fleck was made a member of Norwich City's Hall of Fame.
 Since retiring as a player, he has worked in football management, but is now a teaching assistant in Norwich.

 Playing career

-Born in Glasgow, Fleck started his senior career with Rangers under manager Jock Wallace, although it was only after the arrival of Graeme Souness as player/manager in 1986 that he began to make a real impact, scoring 22 goals in 48 appearances in season 1986–87.
+Born in Glasgow, Fleck started his senior career with Rangers under manager Jock Wallace, although it was only after the arrival of Graeme Souness as player-manager in 1986 that Fleck began to make a real impact, scoring 22 goals in 48 appearances in the 1986–87 season.
 Fleck's goal tally that season included four hat-tricks; in league games against Clydebank (twice) and Falkirk, and in a UEFA Cup tie against Ilves Tampere.

 In December 1987 Fleck was transferred for £580,000 to Norwich City in the English Football League First Division.
-He scored 66 goals in 181 appearances in his first spell with the club, earning a call-up to the Scotland Squad, winning 4 caps, including 2 at the 1990 World Cup.
+He scored 66 goals in 181 appearances in his first spell with the club, earning a call-up to the Scotland squad, winning four caps, including two at the 1990 World Cup.
 'Flecky' attained hero status among Norwich supporters and was voted Norwich City player of the year in 1992 which was the final season of his first spell at Carrow Road.
-He helped them finish fourth in the league in 1989, when they also reached the FA Cup semi-final, though Fleck and his team-mates were unable to compete in the following season's UEFA Cup due to the ongoing ban on English clubs in European competitions that followed the Heysel disaster of 1985.
-Fleck helped the Canaries reach another FA Cup semi-final in 1992, where they surprisingly lost to Second Division underdogs Sunderland, Fleck returned from injury to play in this game but he was clearly unfit.
+He helped them finish fourth in the league in 1989, when they also reached the FA Cup semi-final, though Norwich were unable to compete in the following season's UEFA Cup due to the ongoing ban on English clubs in European competitions that followed the Heysel disaster of 1985.

+Fleck helped the Canaries reach another FA Cup semi-final in 1992, where they lost to Second Division underdogs Sunderland, Fleck returned from injury to play in this game but he was clearly unfit.